 Also read: Difference between universities and universities of applied science in Germany.

 The drawback of high education in Germany is the lack of English-taught courses.
-Students will usually have to pay for an undergraduate degree if it’s in English.
+Students will usually have to pay higher fees for an undergraduate degree if it’s in English.

 In 2019, the US had 1,095,299 international students across 400 universities around the country.
 The US is by far the world’s most popular destination to study abroad.
 In fact, most top-ranking schools are located in this country.

-Many students prefer to study in the USA because of on-campus infrastructure like accommodations, technology, student communities, and occasional parties of course.
+Many students prefer to study in the US because of on-campus infrastructure like accommodations, technology, student communities, and occasional parties, of course.

-In the US, the bachelor’s program lasts 4 years whereas it’s just 3 years in Germany and master’s has the same length – between 1 and 2 years.
+The bachelor’s program lasts 4 years in the US, whereas it’s just 3 years in Germany, and the master’s has the same length – between 1 and 2 years.

-Student life is very active in the US.
-Many students live on campus and have tighter and closer relationships than Germans do.
-In Germany, many students live in apartments instead, in fact, only a few universities provide accommodations on campus.
+US student life is known across the world.
+Many students live on campus and have tighter and closer relationships than Germans.
+In Germany, many students live in apartments instead; in fact, only a few universities provide accommodations on campus.

-While studying in the USA, students are taking part in the social and cultural scene, since campuses provide a variety of academic, cultural, and athletic activities.
+Consequently, while studying in the US, students can take part in social and cultural events since campuses provide a variety of academic, cultural, and athletic activities.

 Unfortunately, German universities aren’t on the same level as Americans and offer less to no campus life.

-In Germany, it might be challenging to find an English-speaking job.
+Germany is undoubtedly a good place to work as an engineer, IT specialist, scientist as well as in finance&business and logistics.
+However, it might be challenging to find an English-speaking job.
 You might need to look in bigger cities such as Berlin, Munich or Hamburg.
-Germany is undoubtedly a good place to work as an engineer, IT specialist, scientist as well as in finance&business and logistics.

 To work as a foreigner in Germany, you must apply for an EU-Blue Card or work residence permit.
 These permits allow non-EU citizens to stay and work for up to 4 years in the country.